 Since we have reviewed a number of patches, it is time to rule out the possibility of poorly configured network settings.
 To do this, you must reset the network settings on your iPhone.

 However, this procedure will make your iPhone forget all Wi-Fi networks and passwords, Bluetooth devices, and previously saved VPN settings.
 Yes, cellular settings are also reset.
-However, they are reapplied automatically after the reset procedure.
+However, they have reapplied automatically after the reset procedure.

 Step 1: On the Settings application, tap General.
 Then press Reset.